sharonmordechai/reinforcement-learning-final-project/README.md

 * Additional documentation: https://highway-env.readthedocs.io

 Highway is a collection of environments for autonomous driving and tactical decision-making tasks.
 Our goal is to help the user car overtake the bot cars on its own in a roadway environment. \
 We train the user car with the help of deep reinforcement learning, the reward function will penalize the user car every time it slows down, every time it crashes into bot car and if there are any bot cars in front of it.
-In the following environments we will use the raw pixels as our state space, therefore, it will allow to train CNN Neural Networks.
+In the following environments, we will use the raw pixels as our state space, therefore, it will allow to train CNN Neural Networks.

 ---